OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Linux.md

 ### The cursor feels slow on Artist Mode {#libinput-smoothing}

-Using artist mode will result in some minor smoothing due to libinput's tablet handling.
+Using Artist Mode will result in some minor smoothing due to libinput's tablet handling.

 To disable this smoothing, add the contents below to `/etc/libinput/local-overrides.quirks`: